heatherflo/fs-journal/journal/04/questions.md

 08. What must you do in order to `await` a promise inside of a function?

   > The promise must be an async function to start.
-Then tacking on 'await' will give the function the ability to wait for another function/order to be completed before coming back.
+Then tacking on 'await' will give the function the ability to wait for another function/order to be completed before coming back with a response (or not).

 09. What is the purpose of encapsulation in programming?